gSchool/ada-CS-Fundamentals-Internship/07-algorithms/algorithms-dynamic-programming.md

 ### !end-callout

-One approach we might take to solve this problem is at each position, to consider the current letter in each string and the remaining portion of each string.
+One approach we might take to solve this problem is to consider the current letter in each string and the remaining portion of each string at each position.
 If the current characters match, they contribute one matched character count to our total length, plus however many matches there are in the remainders of the strings.

 It may be possible we can get a better alignment (a longer subsequence) if we don't take the current pair of characters as part of the subsequence.